 Draper was only approaching his peak as a gospel choir leader when he experienced kidney failure.
 Rushed to Metro Nashville General Hospital, he died two days later, on July 21, 1998, less than two months before his scheduled wedding to his fiancee, Patrina Smith.
 "He will be sorely missed" quoted CCM Magazine.
-Christians alove ove the staes were in shook of the news especially since Christian singer, Rich Mullins had moved on no less than a year before Draper's passing.(1997).
+Christians all over the states were in shook of the news conidering the recent passing of Christian singer, Rich Mullins in 1997.
 A tribute to Draper' s song "I've Got a reason" was made by Hezekiah Walker in his album "Family Affair" in 1999.
-AMny Gospel artists today remember how the assosiates helped create the Gospel revolution of the 90's.
+Many Gospel artists today remember how the assosiates helped create the Gospel Music revolution of the 90's.
 Artists such as Ernest Pugh had his musical start in the assosiates.

 Two years later in 2000, the Assosiates came together again after a tough time of cooping and released their final album "All about Him (Jesus).
 The ablum consisted of old favorites sung live and a few new ones, not to mention the R&B 2001 radio hit "All about Him Remix" and Gospel classic "Clean Me Up"